amitmse/in_Python_/Random_Forest/README.md

 	bagging and boosting combine weak learners following deterministic algorithms.

 ## Bias - Variance
+	Bias:
+		- Bias is the difference between the prediction of model and actual value.
+		- It always leads to high error on training and test data.
+		- It creates underfitting problem.
+		- If model is too simple and has very few parameters then it may have high bias and low variance.

+	Variance:
+		- Model performs very well on development data but poor performance on on OOT validation.
+		- It creates overfitting problem.
+		- If model has large number of parameters then it’s going to have high variance and low bias

 	For high variance, one common solution is to add more features from which to learn.
 	This very frequently increases bias, so there’s a tradeoff to take into consideration.